jascha030/composer-template/README.md

 # Composer project template

-Description: A simple project description similar to the one found in your `composer.json`.
+A simple project description similar to the one found in your `composer.json`.

 ## Getting started